21 node1 from function

 21.2 Labels

-The S3 method dispatch labels.node1() returns a human-friendly character text to describe the dichotomizing rule \(\mathcal{D}\).
+The S3 method labels.node1() returns a human-friendly character text to describe the dichotomizing rule \(\mathcal{D}\).

 D0a |>